 What We Do

 Welcome to Gilda's Club Seattle.
 We are so glad that you have chosen to see how this unique Program of support works for the thousands of people who come to Gilda's Club to learn how to live with cancer.
-If you or a family member or friend has cancer, our web site will show you a Program that will give you the social, emotional, and educational support you already feel that you need -- support that is probably missing from your life, if you are like many of us.
-At our warm and friendly Clubhouse we build that support together -- at no cost.
+If you or a family member or friend has cancer, our web site will show you a Program that will give you the social, emotional, and educational support you already feel that you need -- support that is probably missing from your life if you are like many of us.
+At our warm and friendly Clubhouse, and in off-site locations, we build that support together -- at no cost.
 Men, women, children, families, and friends -- all of you are welcome.

 Our philosophy suggests that if a member is participating in the Gilda's Club community in some way - be it attending a variety of activities, a few activities, or just hanging out in the Clubhouse -- he or she will be building social, emotional, and educational support that can be useful in learning how to live with cancer.
 It also says that members can improve their level of social, emotional, and educational support by supplementing the Five Core Component program activities with meetings of family and friends at Family Focus, Team Convene, or Family Cancer Support program opportunities.